jsdpag/laser-sig/README.md

 Matlab class that uses SynapseAPI to set parameters in a named LaserController.rcx Gizmo.

+## LaserSignalBuffer.rcx

+This maintains a memory buffer on the TDT Sys3 hardware that can be loaded via SynapseAPI.
+This allows for any arbitrary signal to be loaded for triggered playback.
+A safety feature includes a timer that stops playback after a given duration.
+The sampling rate of the output can be set, within the limitations of the TDT hardware sampling rate.
+The buffered signal plays as a floating point LaserSignal output.
+When the signal is playing, the LaserEnable logical value is high; otherwise it is low.

+## LaserSignalBuffer.m

+MATLAB class for remote communication with the LaserSignalBuffer.rcx Gizmo.
+Loading a signal into the Gizmo's buffer is done simply by a standard MATLAB assignment statement to the .Signal parameter e.g. sigbuf.Signal = sin( 2*pi*30 * (1 : 508) / sigbuf.FsSample + 1.5 * pi ) ;

+## LaserSignalSwitch

+Synapse Gizmo for channeling the output of LaserSignalBuffer.rcx towards one pair of system outputs or another.
+Thus, at least two separate lasers can exclusively receive the laser signal and enable lines.
+The other receives only zero-valued signals.

 ## LaserInputOutputMeasure.m

 Partially or fully automate the measurement of a laser's transfer function.
 The input to the laser is a constant analogue voltage.
 The output is the measured power of the laser's emission, in milliWatts.
 Uses SynapseAPI to control analogue voltage control signals via a named LaserTester.rcx Gizmo.
 Optionally, it can be configured to read the analoge voltage output of a power meter e.g. a PM100D in order to further automate measurement.